NeuroTechX/ntx_slack_archive/general.md

  >Not that this is a good idea to compare in a live subject, but you need different impedances inside and outside the skull.

+6/14/2017 5:01 PM

+ **aj** :

+ >Hey!
+Starting hacknights for New York City at the OpenBCI lab from 7-9pm.
+OpenBCI's on deck and there are a bunch of other awesome other electronics to hack on!